Robinhood Markets Inc. (HOOD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for HOOD is $12.00, which is $2.5 above than the current price.
-The public float for HOOD is 697.57M, and at present, short sellers hold a 5.21% of that float.
-The average trading volume of HOOD on March 10, 2023 was 7.40M shares.
+The average price predicted for Robinhood Markets Inc. (HOOD) by analysts is $12.00, which is $2.95 above the current market price.
+The public float for HOOD is 697.57M, and at present, short sellers hold a 5.08% of that float.
+On March 14, 2023, the average trading volume of HOOD was 7.52M shares.

 HOOD’s Market Performance

-HOOD’s stock has seen a -1.87% decrease for the week, with a -10.52% drop in the past month and a 0.53% gain in the past quarter.
-The volatility ratio for the week is 4.18%, and the volatility levels for the past 30 days are at 4.81% for Robinhood Markets Inc. The simple moving average for the last 20 days is -5.22% for HOOD stock, with a simple moving average of -1.15% for the last 200 days.
+HOOD’s stock has seen a -7.51% decrease for the week, with a -10.81% drop in the past month and a -5.57% fall in the past quarter.
+The volatility ratio for the week is 5.96%, and the volatility levels for the past 30 days are at 4.81% for Robinhood Markets Inc. The simple moving average for the last 20 days is -8.77% for HOOD stock, with a simple moving average of -5.78% for the last 200 days.

 Analysts’ Opinion of HOOD